se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 ### What does an Angular app look like?

-Let’s dive into some code, starting with a hello world example.
+Let’s dive into some code, with a hello world example.
 The code is applicable for versions Angular 2 and above.

 ```html
 <!doctype html>